jiajunngjj/snyk-container-workshop/README.md

 <hr />
 Pas Apicella [pas at snyk.io] is a Principal Solution Engineer at Snyk APJ

-JJ Ng [jj.ng at snyk.io] is an Solution Engineer at Snyk APJ
+JJ Ng [jj.ng at snyk.io] is a Solution Engineer at Snyk APJ